Nipsu24/42_so_long/README.md

 ### 2. Start the game

-Start the game by passing a valid .ber map file (see respective map folder) e.g.:
+Start the game by passing a valid .ber map file (see respective map folder) to the executable e.g.:
 ```
 $ ./so_long valid.ber
 ```